Shakenbeet/VisualCode/README.md

 Declare Variables

 ## Can I Run It?
 If you have Windows (x64 or x32), yes!
-I have no idea how to make crossplatform WPF's.
-That's because I'm an idiot.